 There is also a framed picture in the montage that says, “Lieb Vaterland magst ruhig sein!”
 This line is part of a German poem called “The Watch on the Rhine” by Maximilian Schneckenburger (1819-1849) and was set to music after his death by Carl Wilhelm.
 It was very popular in Germany during the Franco-Prussian war (1870-71) and World War I. The Nazis loved that song and often used it for propaganda purposes because it idealized patriotism and nationalism.
-The tune served as a means to boost moral and advertise perseverance.
+The tune served as a means to boost morale and advertise perseverance.
 In a nutshell, this picture advertises the vital part that dominant art and design played in propaganda.

 There’s a cushion displaying Hindenburg on the sofa.
 Hindenburg was the political leader who offered Hitler the chancellorship in 1933.
 He had been a national war hero and President of the German Republic prior to that.
 The reference links the military to the democracy of the German Republic, i.e. “war and peace.”
 So basically, the past influences the present and lives on into the future (represented by the baby).